hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 2,000 _valid and unique_ combinations.
 While this task ID is useful for modeling and visualizations, it must be ignored during validation.

-In schemas version 4.0.0, we introduced `derived_task_ids` properties to enable hub administrators to define derived task IDs (i.e. task IDs whose values depend on the values of other task IDs).
+In schema version 4.0.0, we introduced `derived_task_ids` properties to enable hub administrators to define derived task IDs (i.e. task IDs whose values depend on the values of other task IDs).
 The higher level `derived_task_ids property` sets the property globally at the hub level but can be overriden by